Last Updated on October 1, 2020 by Angie

 Union Standard certainly lived up to our expectations with a mix of familiar food executed well in addition to dishes with new and interesting flavor combinations- all presented with top-notch service.

-Union Standard is located at 524 William Penn Place in downtown Pittsburgh.
+Union Standard was located at 524 William Penn Place in downtown Pittsburgh and closed in June 2020.